igorganich/damn-vulnerable-defi-halmos/test/unstoppable/README.md

 ## Halmos version
 **halmos 0.2.1.dev16+g1502e46** was used in this article
 ## Idea overview
 Let's imagine that we don't know how to solve this challenge.
-The only things we know are the code of contracts, pre-written "setUp()" function, final state we must achieve and the "test_unstoppable()" function, where we should write our solution.
+The only things we know are the code of contracts, pre-written `setUp()` function, final state we must achieve and the `test_unstoppable()` function, where we should write our solution.
 The idea is:
-1. Create some "SymbolicAttacker" contract, controlled by player and give it all necessary resources (DamnValuableToken supply).
+1. Create some **SymbolicAttacker** contract, controlled by `player` and give it all necessary resources (**DamnValuableToken** supply).

-2. SymbolicAttacker should be able to symbolically execute all known contracts with all possible parameters to find necessary state.
+2. **SymbolicAttacker** should be able to symbolically execute all known contracts with all possible parameters to find necessary state.

-3. In "_isSolved()" function, write an assert opposite to the existing one.
+3. In `_isSolved()` function, write an `assert` opposite to the existing one.
 That means, if there is:
     ```solidity
     assertTrue(*Some condition*);
     ```